 That, of course, is life on the internet.
-You feel as if you travelled a hundred miles without moving an inch, seasoned with some acute eye and facial pain from staring at a small screen.
+You feel as if you travelled a hundred miles without moving an inch.
+Today, it is seasoned with some acute eye and facial pain from staring at a small screen.

-That, on the other hand, is life inside my brain also when I am whacked, knackered, wrecked or in proper English: fatigued beyond measure.
+That, on the other hand, is also life inside my brain also when I am knackered, or in proper English: fatigued beyond measure.

 Or, when I can’t remember I wrote a reminder note to help me remember that there was something I can’t forget.

-I could list a few other events but as you can tell, I’m on the road to find my duvet to fall into the arms of Morpheus.
+I could list a few other events but as you can tell, I’m on the road to find my duvet so I can fall into the arms of Morpheus.